 North Dakota is on track to pass more anti-LGBTQ legislation in 2023 than any other state

-This is the eighth anti-LGBTQ+ bill that Governor Burgum has signed this year.
-Several additional anti-LGBTQ+ bills are still advancing through the legislative process, and North Dakota is on track to pass more anti-LGBTQ legislation this year than any other state.
+Governor Burgum has now signed a total of 11 anti-LGBTQ+ bills into law this year.
+Several additional anti-LGBTQ+ bills are still advancing through the legislative process, and North Dakota is on track to pass more anti-LGBTQ+ legislation this year than any other state.

 HB 1254: Bans gender affirming care for trans youth